-During his 20 years at UCLA Anderson, Dean Antonio “Tony” Bernardo estimates he’s taught at least 5,000 students.
+During his 25 years at UCLA Anderson, Dean Antonio “Tony” Bernardo estimates he’s taught more than 5,000 students.
 Bernardo says some of the best moments are when students walk into his office to dig deeper into a business issue — to learn beyond the classroom material.
 “Everyone on the faculty I know loves meeting with a hard-working, motivated student,” he says.

 Bernardo’s research spans various areas of corporate finance.
 His recent research on bailouts provided a set of policy recommendations to lawmakers looking to design bailouts for distressed firms.
 His current research looks at optimal capital structures, or how much debt and equity financing a firm should have.
 It suggests that capital structure decisions are determined, in part, by the debt choices other firms in the industry are making.